albertbulenda/A.I-Programming-with-Python-Nanodegree-Projects/README.md

 Welcome to the AI programming with python Nanodegree Project!
 Come and explore the beautiful world of A.I

-In this project we combined different topics to build an afficient Image Classifier application.
+In this project we combined different topics to build an efficient Image Classifier application.
 These Topics include but not limited to:

 # Introduction to Python
 Start coding with Python, drawing upon libraries and automation scripts to solve complex problems quickly.